Ion District

-The Ion District, Ion Innovation District, or Rice Innovation District is a technology park and innovation district in Midtown Houston which was established as a joint initiative between Rice University and the City of Houston.
+The Ion District, Ion Innovation District, or Rice Innovation District, is a technology park and innovation district in Midtown Houston which was established as a joint initiative between Rice University and the City of Houston.
 It has also been called the South Main Innovation District.
 The district's central hub and first building is the Ion, which opened in 2021 after owner Rice Management Company (RMC) converted it from a former Sears store.
 The building houses coworking and office spaces, business incubators and accelerators, classrooms, a prototyping lab, investor studio, and restaurants.
-Current tenants include Chevron Technology Ventures and Microsoft.
+Current tenants include Chevron Technology Ventures, Microsoft, and Liongard.
 The district also includes Greentown Labs Houston, a business incubator focused on climate technology and sustainable energy, and a large outdoor plaza.

 RMC, a division of Rice University, is leading development of the project.
-Some community members, concerned about the potential gentrification of the nearby Third Ward, a predominantly African-American community, have expressed a range of concerns about the project.
+Local students and community members have expressed a range of concerns about the project including housing affordability, food accessibility, employment, and the potential gentrification of the nearby Third Ward, a predominantly African-American community.
+The Ion is located in what was originally Third Ward.

 Description

 The Ion District is a 16 acre innovation district in Midtown, Houston.
 The district is anchored by the Ion, which serves as a central "hub for startups, corporations, venture capitalists, business accelerator programs, academics and others", according to the Houston Chronicle.
-The district's Greentown Labs Houston is the largest climate technology and sustainable energy incubator in North America, housed in a building that previously housed a now-defunct supermarket.
+The district's Greentown Labs Houston is the largest climate technology and sustainable energy incubator in North America, housed in a building that was previously leased to a Fiesta Mart supermarket.
+The market was a source of fresh produce for residents in nearby Third Ward which was classified as a food desert.
 A large plaza designed by James Corner Field Operations is adjacent to the Ion building.
+The Ion building sits across the street from the Wheeler Transit Center, a major transit hub.
 The developer also has plans to build a parking garage and a greenway for pedestrians and bicyclists.